damianhakert/damianhakert.github.io/source/handbook/people-operations/OKR/index.html.md

 ---
 layout: markdown_page
-title: "OKR's and LatticeHQ"
+title: "OKRs and LatticeHQ"
 ---

-Our Objectives & Key Results (OKR's) are all to be found in [LatticeHQ](https://gitlab.latticehq.com).
+Our Objectives & Key Results (OKRs) are all to be found in [LatticeHQ](https://gitlab.latticehq.com).

-Use this page to find or add tips, tricks, and guidance on OKR's generally and on how to use LatticeHQ specifically.
+Use this page to find or add tips, tricks, and guidance on OKRs generally and on how to use LatticeHQ specifically.

 ### Child Goals vs. Key Results